karl-cardenas-coding/go-lambda-cleanup/README.md

   -s, --enableSharedCredentials   Leverages the default ~/.aws/credentials file (bool) -h, --help                      help for glc
   -l, --listFile string           Specify a file containing Lambdas to delete.
-  -p, --profile string            Specify the AWS profile to leverage for authentication.
+  -m, --moreLambdaDetails         Set to true to show Lambda names and count of versions to be removed (bool) -p, --profile string            Specify the AWS profile to leverage for authentication.
   -r, --region string             Specify the desired AWS region to target.
-  -v, --verbose                   Set to true to enable debugging (bool)
+  -i, --size-iec                  Displays file sizes in IEC units (bool) -v, --verbose                   Set to true to enable debugging (bool)

 Use "glc [command] --help" for more information about a command.